rubenzantingh/MultiLanguage-pt/README.md

-# MultiLanguage Spanish language pack
+# MultiLanguage Portuguese language pack

 ## Description
-This is the Spanish (ES) language pack for the Wrath of the Lich King version of the [MultiLanguage addon](https://www.curseforge.com/wow/addons/multilanguage).
+This is the Portuguese (PT) language pack for the Wrath of the Lich King version of the [MultiLanguage addon](https://www.curseforge.com/wow/addons/multilanguage).
 It requires the base addon to work.
-Installing it adds the Spanish option within the addon configuration.
+Installing it adds the Portuguese option within the addon configuration.
 This language pack is not required for the classic version of the game, only for Wrath of the Lich King.

 ## Download
 The [Curseforge Client](https://curseforge.overwolf.com/) can be used to find and download this addon once it has been listed.
-It can also be found on its [Curseforge page](https://www.curseforge.com/wow/addons/multilanguage-spanish-language-pack).
+It can also be found on its [Curseforge page](https://www.curseforge.com/wow/addons/multilanguage-portuguese-language-pack).

 If you prefer to download the addon manually, you can do so by visiting the releases page, selecting your preferred version, and placing it in your addons folder.